 - The first parking ticket of $25 received during the academic or calendar year is simply a warning, and no payment is required.
 Any ticket(s) afterwards must be paid.
 The following violations are the first-time warnings each academic year:

 - Parking in a restricted area: $25.00 fine

 - Parking in a service vehicle zone

-- Parking in the wrong coded lot, spot, and/or parking on roadway
+- Parking in the wrong coded lot and/or spot

 - Failing to display a valid parking permit hang tag: $25.00 fine

 - Overtime parking in a timed space

 - The following violations do not receive a warning and the vehicle may also be towed: